modelica/ModelicaSpecification/Tutorial.md

   v3 = if edge(b) then f2(..) else pre(v3);
 ```
 In other words, at the time instant when b changes its value from false to true, the two equations
 are activated.
-At all other time instants, v2 and v3 hold their previous value.
-The pre-value of b
+At all other time instants, `v2` and `v3` hold their previous value.
-at the initial time is determined by evaluating the condition with the start values of all variables
-appearing in this condition.
-If this evaluates to true, the when-clause equations are not activated
-at the initial time.
+The activation at the initial point is different, and when-clauses are only activated when explicitly have `when initial()`
 As sketched in this example, when-clause equations are mapped to equations
 which can be sorted together with all other discrete and continuous equations.
 In order that this is
 possible, there is the restriction that equations in when-clauses do not have the general form
-"expr1 = expr2", but the restricted form "v1 = expr", i.e., a single variable or array at the left
+`expr1 = expr2`, but the restricted form `v1 = expr`, i.e., a single variable or array at the left
 hand side of the equality sign.
 The reason for this restriction becomes apparent in the following
 example:
 ```Modelica